-The current indoor network provides indoor court facilities that meet the level of service expectations for 130,000.
-This means that the existing network has a shortfall of roughly 31,206 people.
+The current indoor network provides indoor court facilities that meet the level of service expectations for 143,000.
+This means that the existing network has a shortfall of roughly 18,206 people.
 The 6 additional courts will provide a service benefit for 78,000 people.
-Of this, 46,794 will be beneficiaries from the future growth community.
+Of this, 59,794 will be beneficiaries from the future growth community.

-40% of the benefit for the new courts are for existing residents in the form of increased service.
-60% of the benefit will be conferred on the growth community.
+23% of the benefit for the new courts are for existing residents in the form of increased service.
+77% of the benefit will be conferred on the growth community.

-Not all growth that will benefit from the increased capacity will be related to property development that pays development contributions resulting in 55% of costs being funded via development contributions
+Not all growth that will benefit from the increased capacity will be related to property development that pays development contributions.
+Further, existing residents will benefit from greater provision of services while the city grows.
+To recognise this, a minimum non-development funded contribution of 25% has been set.